Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 **Network address***: Enter the complete CIDR of your Public IP block (in this example: 203.0.113.0/29).<br>
 **Gateway IP**: The penultimate IP of the IP block (in this example 203.0.113.6).

-Click on `Next`, then on `Create`.
+Click on `Next` and uncheck the box `Enable DHCP`{.action}.
+Click on `Create`{.action}

 Once the subnet has been created, your private network will appear as follows:

 ![New private network display](images/display_subnet.png){.thumbnail}

-### Attach the network interface to the Instance
+### Attach a network interface to the Instance

 This action should only be done via Horizon.

-Additionally, you must attach the network to an existing Instance.

 If you have not yet created an instance, you must create it first, then attach the network later.
-Do not select the private network during the instance creation.
+Do not select the private network when creating the instance.

-We recommend you to consult the following guides:[How to create a Public Cloud instance and connect to it](/pages/public_cloud/compute/public-cloud-first-steps/) or [Creating an Instance via the Horizon interface](/pages/public_cloud/compute/create_instance_in_horizon/).
+We recommend you to consult the following guides if you are creating an Instance for the first time: [How to create a Public Cloud instance and connect to it](/pages/public_cloud/compute/public-cloud-first-steps/) or [Creating an Instance via the Horizon interface](/pages/public_cloud/compute/create_instance_in_horizon/).

+If you already have an instance, you can proceed to the next step.

 #### From the Horizon Interface